jamesmcm/vopono/README.md

 For a smoother experience, run the privileged root daemon and keep using `vopono` as your normal user.
 The CLI automatically forwards `exec` requests to the daemon if it’s running.

-- Start once at boot via systemd: `sudo systemctl enable --now vopono-daemon`
+- Start once at boot via systemd: `sudo systemctl enable --now vopono`
 - Or run manually as root: `sudo vopono daemon`
 - Then use vopono normally as your user: `vopono exec --provider mullvad --server se firefox`